 A nurse practitioner (NP) is a type of advanced practice nurse who obtains a graduate-level education and brings specialized skills to the workplace.
 Some NPs can even prescribe medication, given they take all of the necessary steps to be able to do so, such as requesting Mississippi Board of Nursing Controlled Substance Prescriptive Authority, and registering through the U.S. Drug Enforcement Administration.
 An NP program requires hard work, and can be highly rewarding for nurses who finish and obtain the necessary skills to provide care to those in need.

 Reasons to obtain an NP education range from gaining more autonomy and decision-making authority, to developing highly specialized niche knowledge, to finding opportunities for career mobility, to improved potential compensation and employability.
 As a matter of fact, healthcare is expected to be the fastest growing sector in the U.S. in upcoming years, according to the U.S. Bureau of Labor Statistics, and this includes an expanding need for nurses.
-Jobs for registered nurses (RNs) in Mississippi are expected to grow by 13.2 percent through 2022 while those for NPs are expected to grow even faster, by 26.7 percent, according to Projections Central.
-In Mississippi, this NP job growth could lead to 490 new positions becoming available through 2022.
-It can be reassuring to know that upon starting an educational program and making an investment that the job market could have ready opportunities upon completion.
+Jobs for registered nurses (RNs) in Mississippi are expected to grow by 14 percent from 2016 through 2026 while those for NPs are expected to grow even faster, by 28.3 percent, according to Projections Central.
+In Mississippi (MS), this NP job growth could lead to 620 new positions becoming available through 2026.

 Becoming an NP in Mississippi requires specialized and advanced skills in nursing.
 If you are a student new to the nursing field, you can start by working on your bachelor’s of science in nursing (BSN) degree, but if you are already in nursing or have a bachelor’s degree in another field, you may be eligible to start with a Master’s of Science in Nursing (MSN) degree, or even a Doctor of Nursing Practice (DNP) degree, given you find the right program.
 Eligibility depends on the specific school or program.